Summing Up: 3 Easy Steps to Start a PCNA Chapter

 - Be responsible for setting the meeting agenda.

 - Identify CE topic and speakers.
 Leaders may use a ready-to-go deck from the CE library or submit original content.

 - Secure location and any food/beverage and audio/visual needs.

 - Locally market programs to the appropriate audience.

 - Work with national office to review email invitations that go out to PCNA members.

-- Send completed sign-in sheet back to national office so CE institutional email can be sent to attendees
+- Send the completed sign-in sheet and any receipts back to national office so that the CE certificate instructional email can be sent to attendees.

 The National Office will be responsible for the following:

 - Managing marketing, including invitation emails, providing a flyer template, and social media posts.